HughP/Lexical-Database-Archiving-Stats/2015-Hawaii/data/MasterList-Explanation.md

  * _Source:_ Computed
  * _Field type:_ Interger
  * _WordPress Field Name:_ None.
  * _Explanation:_ Because the 'SIL Project' question is an open field is an open text field, a variety of answers are possible.
 This can include more than "Yes or No".
-This field becomes a binary representation of the 'SIL Project' field with a numerical value of 1 for SIL and an numerical value of 2 for other answers.
-This field is computed in the following way: if the field 'SIL Project' as a string is "SIL" then a value of '1' is given, else 2.
+This field becomes a binary representation of the 'SIL Project' field with a numerical value of '1' for 'SIL'/'Yes' and an numerical value of '2' for other answers.
+This field is computed in the following way: if the field 'SIL Project' as a string is "SIL" then a value of '1' is given, else '2'.
 * **Did Hugh have to make a categorical decision based on the provided data, and what was that response?**
  * _Source:_ Researcher classified value
  * _Field type:_ String
  * _WordPress Field Name:_ None.
  * _Explanation:_ Often in the comments researchers would indicate multiple lexical database projects.
 A second record was then added if needed.
 This was recorded with a value of 'Split Entry'.
 A second text item 'Need help' was also used to indicate that the response was complex and further negotiation of details with the researcher was required.
+This field was used for internal tracking.
+It also indicates that records generated were not actions of people adding multiple entires via the google form.
 * **The respondent said that they archived their lexical database.**
  * _Source:_ Researcher classified value
  * _Field type:_ String